rogerbinns/jia-mini-python/doc/java.rst

    The source should have been transformed using jmp-compile.
 The class cannot be used concurrently.
 There is no shared state between instances.

-   .. method:: @SuppressWarnings("boxing")

-      Reads and executes code from the supplied stream

-      The stream provided must satisfy reads completely (eg if 27 bytes is asked for then that number should be returned in the read() call unless end of file is reached.)

-      :param stream:  The stream is not closed and you can have additional content after the jmp.
-      :raises IOException:  Passed on from read() calls on the stream
-      :raises EOFException:  When the stream is truncated
-      :raises ExecutionError:  Any issues from executing the code

    .. method:: void addModule(String name, Object object)

       Makes methods on the methods Object available to the Python